codr7/hostr/README.md

 When starting with an empty database, the setup process prompts to create a user.<br>
 An additional system user (named `hostr`) is automatically created; but since it has an empty password, it can't be used to log in.<br>
 Passwords are hashed using pbkdf2 with custom format.

+### events
+All modifications to the database are logged as events for audits and statistics.<br>
+Each event carries all information needed to replay it.

 ### pools
 Pools are things that have a capacity specified in time, even though that capacity may be infinite.<br>